Aims

 Is Aims a good Pippit alternative?

-Does Pippit have a competitor ad spy or ad library?
+Does Pippit have competitor ad search?

 Is Pippit good for Shopify sellers?

-Does Pippit do AI product photography?
+Does Pippit do product photography?

 How does pricing compare?